slash-create/docs-bot/README.md

         typedef* string - The typedef to retrieve. share? boolean - Share the outcome of your query to the channel.

+/code - Get a section of code from the source repository.
+    entity - Fetch a file from a type entity. query* string - The query to search all entries. around? integer - How many lines to retrieve around the entity. (default = 3) share? boolean - Share the outcome of your query to the channel. line_numbers? boolean - Include line numbers in code response. (default=false) lines - Fetch specific lines from the source code. query* string - The query to search all entries. start integer - Where to select from. end integer - Where to select to. share? boolean - Share the outcome of your query to the channel. line_numbers? boolean - Include line numbers in code response. (default=false)

 /search - Search for a documentation entry.
+(1003238111637155905)
     query* string - The query to search all entries.

-/code - Get a section of code from the source repository.
-    entity - Fetch a file from a type entity. query* string - The query to search all entries. around? integer - How many lines to retrieve around the entity. (default = 3) share? boolean - Share your result with others in the channel. (default = false) lines - Fetch specific lines from the source code. query* string - The query to search all entries. start integer - Where to select from. end integer - Where to select to. share? boolean - Share your result with others in the channel. (default = false)
 ```

 ### Showcase